3 Steps to Finding a Vacation Home in Provence

 When we travel, we usually shun hotels.
 Sure, there’s a lot to be said about room service and having someone make your bed every day, but with the advent of Airbnb, HomeAway, and other vacation rental websites, we’ve opened our eyes to a new way to live like locals.

 A lot of the time, the homes you can rent are inhabited, at least part of the year, by their owners.
 So you get personal touches that make it feel less formal than a hotel: the kids’ artwork on the wall, more kitchen utensils than a generic condo would have, and the interesting variety of books on the shelves.

-My favorite thing about renting a home is being in a neighborhood.
+My favourite thing about renting a home is being in a neighbourhood.
 Instead of being surrounded by overpriced, crappy restaurants that cater to tourists, we’re in a community.
 We shop for groceries at the marché with the other town inhabitants, and we eat where they eat.
 People see our faces a few times, and they become more friendly with recognition.

 Step 1: Start with Where You Want to Stay